 Media Ownership

 The Federal Communications Commission, Congress and the courts routinely examine media ownership rules.
-These debates set policies that govern traditional media, while establishing a regulatory framework that will dictate the future of the telecommunications and media industries.
+These debates set policies that govern traditional media, while establishing a regulatory framework that will dictate the future of broadcasting and related industries.

 A Few Not-So-Hypothetical Scenarios